0xefrain/Bsc-bootcamp/homework_1/h1_solution.md

-4.how to decide who should take the next turn.
+- how to decide who should take the next turn.

 With help Blockchain Oracles like Chainlink VRF we can decide who take next turn providing randomness or predefined achievements

-5.how to allow the correct people to join the game
+ -how to allow the correct people to join the game

 Blockchain allow implementation of diferent access control mechanism for our game .